rmsrosa/booksjl-franklin-template/pages/book.md

 * `book_licensees::String`: name of the copyright owner(s) or such.

 Both `book_title` and `book_license` already link to specific urls (`index.html` and the given `license_link`, respectively).
 The other String variables are free to include html code to other links (e.g. as used for the author of this example/template) or just left as pure text strings.

-One can also adjust the visual aspect of the book via the Cascading Style Sheet `basic.css`.
-Important ones to notice are the colors, font sizes and background image in `:root` and `html`.